 Whitman County Public Health (WCPH) and the Environmental Health & Safety Services at WSU have been investigating the cases since September and believe more cases are circulating in the area.

-As of October 25, WCPH says there are 35 cases of whooping cough within the WSU student body and two cases within the broader Pullman-Moscow community.
+As of November 15, WCPH says there are 63 cases of whooping cough within the WSU student body and the broader Pullman-Moscow community.
+This is an 15-case increase since November 1.

 WCPH said in a press release that "Infected individuals should stay home and avoid contact with others until they have completed at least 5 days of antibiotic treatment or stay home for 21 days after the onset of symptoms to avoid spreading the infection."